-- 4.2 Every new member of staff or volunteer will receive safeguarding training during their induction period within 4 weeks of joining the academy.
-This programme will include: - the child protection policy; - the behaviour policy; - the online safety policy and Acceptable Use Policy; - the staff behaviour policy (sometimes called a code of conduct); - the safeguarding response to children who go missing from education; - the role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies); - information relating to signs and symptoms of abuse; - the early help process (sometimes known as the common assessment framework) and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment; - how to manage a disclosure from a child.
+4.2 Every new member of staff or volunteer will receive safeguarding training during their induction period within 4 weeks of joining the academy.
+This programme will include:

+- the child protection policy; - the behaviour policy; - the online safety policy and Acceptable Use Policy; - the expectations, applicable roles and responsibilities in relation to filtering and monitoring processes in the academy; - the staff behaviour policy (sometimes called a code of conduct); - the safeguarding response to children who go missing from education; - the role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies); - information relating to signs and symptoms of abuse; - the early help process (sometimes known as the common assessment framework) and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment; - how to manage a disclosure from a child.